-Today, we’re going to talk about catnip for dogs.
+Today, we’re going to talk about Catnip for dogs.
 No, that’s not a typo.
-Despite its obvious applications for kitty cats,catnip has other applications and be used by and for dogs.
-Also known ascatmint and catswort, this plant is a species of the genus Nepeta and can be found all over the world.
+Despite its obvious applications for kitty cats, catnip has other applications and can be used by and for dogs.

 There are more than a few uses for catnip for dogs, from the direct application of the herbaceous plant to wounds to an edible format.
 And because catnip has such a wide variety of possibilities, its therapeutic uses are also apparently endless.
-We’ll zero in on a few of the most relevant uses, but you may want to speak to your pet expert about other imaginable applications.
+We’ll zero in on a few of the most relevant uses below:

 - As a Relaxant: One of the best applications of catnip for dogs is as a relaxant.
-Catnip is excellent for nervous dogs, which is interesting because it seems to have the opposite effect on cats.
+Much like using Gotu Kola for dogs, Catnip is excellent for nervous dogs, which is interesting because it seems to have the opposite effect on cats.
 Many use catnip as a recreational drug of sorts for kitties, but dogs react differently o the plant and are relaxed by it.
 It is reported that catnip takes about 30 minutes to take effect as a relaxant, so use accordingly.

 - Helps in Digestion: Catnip is also useful when it comes to treating intestinal problems.
 Humans turn to catnip to aid digestion and, once again, our four-legged friends can use it too.
 Catnip helps relieve gas and has antispasmodic properties, which assist in relieving cramps and dyspepsia.
 Use small amounts of fresh catnip or brew a catnip tea to help your dog’s digestion.